mperham/blog/content/post/2016/2016-02-09-kill-your-dependencies.md

 Gemfile and see if you can find a gem or two to remove.
 Simplify, simplify, simplify.

 As an example, I think it's possible for the [Stripe gem](https://github.com/stripe/stripe-ruby/blob/master/stripe.gemspec#L16) to remove both of its runtime dependencies.
+(Update: Stripe [removed these dependencies](https://github.com/stripe/stripe-ruby/pull/813) from their gem, yay!)

 ### Rules to Remember